-Numerous police forces from across the region, as well as schools and partners across the North West are supporting Britain's Lost Women, the first annual event to remember those women and men that have fallen victim to honour based abuse and forced marriages.
+Greater Manchester Police, Whalley Range High School and partners across Greater Manchester are supporting Britain's Lost Women, the first annual event to remember those women and men that have fallen victim to honour based abuse and forced marriages.

 Today would have been Shafilea Ahmed's 29th birthday she was killed by her parents in Chester aged just 17.